October 2008 Archives

 • Open Access: In "Publish and be Wrong", earlier this month, the Economist pointed to a PLoS Medicine article that argues the science publishing model is seriously flawed.
 According to he authors, there's a false scarcity of publication slots at top science journals, and the criteria for publication doesn't assure that quality papers get published.

 The weight of the article rests with its title: "Why Current Publication Practices May Distort Science".
-Along with some familiar points, the writers offer shaky economic comparisons, vague criticism, and some recommendations that are just as vague as the criticism.
+Along with some familiar points, the writers offer shaky economic comparisons, vague criticism and recommendations.
 In one line of argumentation, the authors rework the idea that journals should include more negative results and fewer positive results.
-They reason that a glut of published data with negative results (along with analysis, peer review, time) would help solve the problem of too much data with too few publication outlets, which is their primary concern.
-Review by peers is so flawed they say, let's let the more unprepared, less science literate readers, as opposed to scientists familiar with the research, sort through the data.
-Is this a recipe for sound science?
+However its hard to see how publishing negative results (along with analysis, peer review, time) would help solve the problem of too much data and too few publication outlets, which is their primary concern.
+Peer review is so flawed they say, let's allow the more unprepared, less science literate readers, as opposed to scientists familiar with the research, sort through the data.
+Make sense?

 The team writes that many top journal publication results turn out to be flawed, and bases this on previous research by lead author John Ioannidis, an epidemiologist at Ioannina School of Medicine, Greece, who in 2005 wrote "Why Most Published Research Findings Are False".
 I didn't pick through the 2005 study, but assuming his assertions are true -- for the sake of discussion -- lots of published results get overturned.
-Therefore as I read it, lots of research is "negative", but published.
+Therefore my take is lots of research is both "negative" and published.
 So why isn't that "negative" research coveted as much by the authors of the current PLoS Medicine as the unpublished "negative" research they say are so important?

 Ioannidis et al assert that "scientific information is a commodity" and say there's a "moral imperative" to consider how its judged and disseminated.
 Maybe so, but if that then why separate the publishing from the foundation that its built upon (academia, tenure, granting)?
 And to be consistent, can we talk about drugs as commodities?
 And the moral imperative for generics?